pralab/secml/README.md

 ## Installation Guide

-We recommend instaling SecML in a specific environment along with its dependencies.
+We recommend installing SecML in a specific environment along with its dependencies.

 Common frameworks to create and manage envs are [virtualenv](https://virtualenv.pypa.io) and [conda](https://conda.io).
-Both alternatives provide convenient user guides on how to properly setup the envs, so this guide will not cover the configuration procedure.
+Both alternatives provide convenient user guides on how to correctly set up the envs, so this guide will not cover the configuration procedure.

 ### Operating System requirements

-SecML can run under Python >= 3.5 with no additional configuration steps required, as all its dependencies are available as wheel packages for the primary macOS versions, Linux distributions and Windows.
+SecML can run under Python >= 3.5 with no additional configuration steps required, as all its dependencies are available as wheel packages for the principal macOS versions, Linux distributions and Windows.

 However, to support additional advanced features more packages can be necessary depending on the Operating System used: